 Very little monitoring data for soil were identified.
-A regional PEC of 0.4 mg/kg soil/year FB-71 has been suggested in Switzerland but this is not expected to be representative of Australia (AISE and Cefic 2004).
-This value was derived from the first 12 months of data collected during an exposure study where two soil plots amended with the maximum permissible load of STP biosolids was analysed for FB-71 over a 45 month period.
+A regional PEC of 0.4 mg/kg soil/year FB-71 has been estimated in Switzerland based on a long-term exposure study, but this is unlikely to be representative of Australia (AISE and Cefic 2004).